juliannajollyrenzi/Renzi_et_al_2025_PRSB/README.md

-# Renzi_et_al_202X
+# Renzi et al. 2025
-Data and analysis for Renzi et al. 202X: An abundant mutualist can protect corals from multiple stressors
+Data and analysis for Renzi et al. 2025: An abundant mutualist can protect corals from multiple stressors

 - `data` folder contains all original data from the project
 - `figures` folder stores figure outputs from code